Why microcontrollers matter for

 Technical overview of techniques for optimizing AI models for microcontroller deployment without sacrificing performance requirements.

-Efficient embedded AI is not “a smaller version of a data-center model.”
-It is a different design discipline.
-The goal is to meet the task requirement with bounded latency and bounded memory in a system that can be manufactured and supported.
-That shifts emphasis from raw model capacity to signal selection, feature engineering (in the classical sense), and architectures that are explicitly friendly to fixed-point math and tight SRAM budgets.
+Efficient embedded AI isn't “a smaller version of a data-center model.”
+It's a different design discipline entirely.
+Goal is to meet the task requirement with bounded latency and bounded memory in a system that can be manufactured and supported.
+That reframes priorities from raw model capacity toward signal selection, feature engineering (in the classical sense), and architectures that play nice with fixed-point math and tight SRAM budgets.

-On microcontrollers, memory is often the limiting resource, not multiply-accumulate throughput.
-Weights can sometimes be stored in flash (or external QSPI flash) and streamed, but activations typically must live in SRAM.
-Peak activation memory, not parameter count, is what determines whether an inference fits.
-That changes how networks are built:
+On MCUs, memory is often the bottleneck, not multiply-accumulate throughput.
+Weights can sometimes live in flash (or external QSPI flash) and be streamed in, but activations usually must fit in SRAM.
+Peak activation memory, not parameter count, determines whether inference fits.
+That changes network architecture from the ground up:

 Quantization is the foundation.
-INT8 inference is widely practical on MCU-class cores and DSP extensions, and it aligns with hardware accelerators that exist in many low-power parts.
-Post-training quantization can work for some tasks, but systems that must be robust across temperature, sensor variation, and manufacturing spread typically benefit from quantization-aware training (QAT).
-QAT exposes the model to quantization noise during training so it learns weight distributions that do not collapse under fixed-point constraints.
+INT8 inference is widely practical on MCU-class cores and DSP extensions, and aligns with hardware accelerators in many low-power parts.
+Post-training quantization works for some tasks, but systems that must stay robust across temperature, sensor variation, and manufacturing spread typically benefit from quantization-aware training (QAT).
+QAT exposes the model to quantization noise during training so it learns weight distributions that won't collapse under fixed-point constraints.

-INT4 and other lower precisions can be valuable, but only when the end-to-end system is designed for them.
-If the target does not have native INT4 dot-product support, the packing/unpacking overhead and scaling complexity can erase benefits.
-In MCU-first systems, “lowest precision” is not the goal; predictable execution and predictable accuracy are.
-Mixed precision (e.g., INT8 for most layers, higher precision for sensitive layers) is often the practical optimum.
+INT4 and lower precisions can be useful, but only when the entire system is designed for them.
+Without native INT4 dot-product support, packing/unpacking overhead and scaling complexity can wipe out the gains.
+In MCU-first systems, “lowest precision” isn't the goal; predictable execution and predictable accuracy are.
+Mixed precision (INT8 for most layers, higher precision for sensitive layers) is often the practical sweet spot.

 Pruning and distillation matter, but they must be applied with embedded realism:

-Fixed-point arithmetic is not an implementation detail; it is part of the architecture.
-On a microcontroller, a well-designed INT8 pipeline uses explicit scaling factors, saturating arithmetic, and accumulator widths that prevent overflow under worst-case inputs.
-The goal is numerical stability across all inputs the sensor can physically produce, including out-of-distribution cases caused by glare, vibration, EMI, or partial sensor failures.
+Fixed-point arithmetic isn't an implementation detail; it's part of the architecture.
+A well-designed INT8 pipeline on an MCU uses explicit scaling factors, saturating arithmetic, and accumulator widths that prevent overflow under worst-case inputs.
+The goal is numerical stability across every input the sensor can physically produce, including out-of-distribution cases from glare, vibration, EMI, or partial sensor failures.
 Designing for those edge cases is what separates “works in the lab” from “ships in volume.”

-Finally, efficient embedded AI is often event-driven.
-Instead of running full inference continuously, the system uses hardware interrupts, low-power comparators, or cheap DSP pre-filters to decide when inference is required.
-Duty cycling is the most powerful optimization available on battery systems because it reduces average power without sacrificing peak responsiveness.
-A GPU-first mindset tends to assume continuous high-rate processing; an MCU-first mindset treats continuous processing as a cost to be justified.
+Efficient embedded AI is also event-driven.
+Instead of running full inference all the time, the system uses hardware interrupts, low-power comparators, or cheap DSP pre-filters to trigger when inference is actually needed.
+Duty cycling is the single most powerful optimization on battery systems because it cuts average power without touching peak responsiveness.
+A GPU-first mindset assumes continuous high-rate processing; an MCU-first mindset treats continuous processing as a cost that needs justifying.

 Supply chain and geopolitical resilience